Capt. Thomas Fanning Farmstead

 The Capt.
-Thomas Fanning Farmstead is a historic farm property at 1004 Shewville Road in Ledyard, Connecticut.
-With a building history dating to about 1746, it is one of the oldest surviving agricultural properties in the town, including the house, barn, and smaller outbuildings.
+Thomas Fanning Farmstead is a historic farm property located at 1004 Shewville Road in Ledyard, Connecticut.
+With a building history dating to around 1746, it is one of the oldest surviving agricultural properties in the town, including the house, barn, and smaller outbuildings.
 The property, now reduced to 4 acre, was listed on the National Register of Historic Places in 1992.